 If $x(t)$ is the position at time $t$ of a small particle of mass $m$ subjected to a potential $V(x)$ and immersed in a liquid with friction coefficient $\gamma$ at temperature $T$, the equation describing the particle's motion is given by

 which is known as the Langevin equation.
-The last term on the right hand side, $\xi(t)$, is the stochastic term.
+The last term on the right-hand side, $\xi(t)$, is the stochastic term.
 It describes a stochastic force modeled as a random Gaussian white noise with zero mean.
-Mathematically, this can be put as
+Mathematically, this corresponds to

 and

 The overbar denotes averages under different realizations of the white noise.